k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Field Exclusion List**

-Fields can be excluded from the matching algorithm of the *Metadata Logical Reference* plugin by their name or type.
-The exclusion list can be defined using the **field_name_exclude_list** and **field_type_exclude_list** sections of the plugin's input parameters.
-This can be useful when, for example, there is the same field name across many datasets of the same schema that should not be part of the *refers to* relation, such as: lastModifiedDate.
+Fields can be excluded from the *Metadata Logical Reference* plugin's matching algorithm by their name or type.
+The exclusion list can be defined using the **field_name_exclude_list** and **field_type_exclude_list** arrays in the plugin's input parameters definition of the plugins.discovery configuration file.
+This can be useful when, for example, the same field name exists in many datasets of the same schema and this field should not be part of the *refers to* relation, e.g., lastModifiedDate.

 #### Data Regex Classifier